LiemDQ/LiemDQ.github.io/content/posts/cost_structure_invariance.md

 [^19]: One obvious example: we know sodium-ion performs much better at cold temperatures.
 Could that eliminate the need for heating systems?

-[^20]: And sometimes only one.
-If you're really unlucky, zero.

 [^21]: The upper stage is \\$12 million.
 Launch operations are another \\$6 million.
 Refurbishment is \\$1 million, give or take.
 This adds up to \\$19 million in total.